lukewduncan/mailchimp-subscribe-aws-lambda/README.md

 Which will zip up all the files so you can upload this to Lambda.

+When you use this, the data that you send to the lambda function should be structured like this:

+`{
+  "email": "luke@gmail.com"
+}`

 If you are looking to use this in a project, I tried setting up an AWS API Gateway to be able to invoke the function through a POST request, but CORS to work is a nightmare and the API Gateway gives some strange errors.

 I found the most success by using the AWS SDK in the browser, going to Cognito in AWS and creating a pool group that doesn't require authorization.
 Then attaching that to my Lambda function.
-I'll write a post on this soon :)

- The data that you post to the function will want to be formatted like this:

-`{
-  "email": "luke@gmail.com"
-}`
+See this post for some of the client-side code that I used to get this working on a static website: https://dotdev.co/building-an-aws-lambda-function-that-can-be-triggered-on-the-client-side-b9c7d596a4fa#.wjs6mczam